How to Watch No. 6 Mississippi State vs. Vanderbilt at Dudy Noble Field

 Weather Forecast

-Saturday should be another near-perfect night for a baseball game.
-The National Weather Service's forecast is "clear, with a low around 61.
-South southwest wind around 5 mph."
+Sunday should be another ideal day for a baseball game.
+The National Weather Service's forecast is "sunny, with a high near 86.
+Southwest wind around 10 mph, with gusts as high as 20 mph."

 Student-Athlete Availability Report